-Rose gold, or silver, and displaying its internal movement in a beautiful fashion, the Akribos XXIV Men’s AK493 is a limited edition mechanical tourbillon watch which fans can’t miss out on.
+Rose gold, or silver, and displaying its internal movement in a beautiful fashion, the Akribos XXIV Men’s AK493 is a limited edition tourbillon watch which fans can’t miss out on.
 From the large face to the fluted onion crown style, every last detail of this watch is a clear exhibition of the manufacturer’s devotion to detail and quality.
-The fitting and finish of this watch is astounding, mimicking the style and much higher priced watches.
-Here we’ll be taking you through a look at what makes this a key consideration for anyone looking for a new automatic watch with a vintage, timeless style.
+The fitting and finish of this watch is astounding, mimicking the style of much higher priced watches.
+Here we’ll be taking you through a look at what makes this a key consideration for anyone looking for a new tourbillon watch with a vintage, timeless style.

 Akribos XXIV AK493 Tourbillon Features

 - Genuine tourbillon movement

 - 42.5 mm diameter, 14 mm thick stainless steel casing

 - 42.5mm dial with Roman numeral indicators

 - White dial

 - Dual time subdial

 - Croco-embossed calfskin leather band

 - Deployment buckle